-The Clinical Team at Alta California Regional Center is composed of Behavior Specialists, Clinical Psychologists, Nurses, Physicians, and a Speech and Language Pathologist.
+The Clinical Team at Alta California Regional Center is composed of Behavior Analysts, Clinical Psychologists, Nurses, Physicians, and a Speech and Language Pathologist.
 The Clinical Team works very closely with the Intake, Early Intervention and Service Coordinator staff in all ten counties to ensure timely delivery of services.

 Clinical services provided by the Clinical Team include: